-- The branch of science including physics, chemistry and biology majorly use the principle of kinetics like in chemistry it is associated with the rate of chemical reaction while in the field of biology it deals with the effect of enzymes on biochemical reaction.
+- The branch of science including physics, chemistry, and biology majorly uses the principle of kinetics like in chemistry it is associated with the rate of chemical reaction while in the field of biology it deals with the effect of enzymes on biochemical reaction.
 On the contrary, kinematics is the branch of physics and mechanics concerning the amount of change occurred rather than how the change occurred.

-- Kinetics consider the mass of the body as it deals with force and we know F = ma, thus mass is a major considerable factor in case of kinetics.
+- Kinetics consider the mass of the body as it deals with force and we know F = ma, thus mass is a major considerable factor in the case of kinetics.
 However, the study of kinematics never considers the mass of the body.

 - When we deal with kinetics then force plays a crucial role as the different forces acting on the body is studied in kinetics.
 As against, though the motion of the body is the result of some applied force still kinematics is not concerned with the applied force.